 Sand Dollars you can purchase them on amazon!!!

 We don’t get snow here in Southwest Florida so this is my version of a ‘florida snowman’!
 I thought of this idea and then went to Pinterest to see if others did too, and um yes they did.
 There are tons of other sand dollar snow men out there, and ornaments too.

 Here is my version.
 I made a whole family.

 I bought a 8×10 set of 2 canvases from Hobby Lobby and then painted it this greenish blue color.
 I used these colors, only because I had them on hand from when I did this DIY Artwork project for $23.
 Since the Kelly Green was running low, I used more of the blue.
 You can use any color you want.

 Then I just played around with different shapes and sizes.
 We are a family of four so I did a mom, dad and 2 kids.

 Then I used my glue gun to glue them to the canvas.
-Once done I found some black ribbon (top hat), some red and green ribbon (for the scarves), and red felt (for the hats) around my house.
+Once they were glued, I found some black ribbon (top hat), some red and green ribbon (for the scarves), and red felt (for the hats) around my house.
 Lastly, I found some tiny sticks in the yard for the arms and glued them all down.
 That’s it.
 Pretty self explanatory.

 I still had a ton of broken sand dollars so I made a broken sand dollar tree and an unbroken one too.
 Not sure which one I like better?